 For a discussion on the ability of our subsidiaries to transfer funds to our company, and the impact this has on our ability to meet our cash obligations, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our ability to make distributions and other payments to our shareholders depends to a significant extent upon the distribution of earnings and other payment made by ReneSola Zhejiang" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our ability to make distributions and other 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Under the Enterprise Income Tax Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation."
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - Our ability to make distributions and other payments to our shareholders depends to a significant extent upon the distribution of earnings and other payment made by ReneSola Zhejiang" and "Item 3.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - Under the Enterprise Income Tax Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation."